-Norfolk, Va., The United States battleship Connecticut, built at the New York navy yard, and which has been having a series of tests at sea for the en days, returned to Hampton yesterday after a test to esin the responsiveness of the vesto her helm, which is declared to "If the defendant increases its stock have proven successful.

-is reported that the Connecticu by the general board of inspendion

-PEOPLE GREATLY ALARMED

-Chilean Town Partly Destroyed by Earthquake

-Santiago, Chile, December 26 .- Half of the town of Africa, in the province earthquake, and other towns in the The bill alleges that the reasons for neighborhood have suffered more or this increase of stock is unknown to less severely.
-The seaport of Iquique. minds, the people in the earthquake zone are greatly alarmed.
+Norfolk.
+Va., The United States battleship Connecticut, built at the New York navy yard, and which has been having a series of tests at sea for the past ten days, returned to Hampton sel to her helm, which is declared to cent, on all of its capital stock and is said to be scheduled for Friday will pay dividends at the same rate when the Connecticut will begin coalthis increase is consummated as now ern waters for which she may proceed intended that this increase of \$60.000 - in advance of the fleet scheduled to PEOPLE GREATLY ALARMED Chilean Town Partly Destroyed by Earthquake Santiago, Chile, December 26.-Half of the town of Africa, in the province without the surveillance or the consent of Tacna has been destroyed by an earthquake, and other towns in the The bill alleges that the reasons for neighborhood have suffered more or this increase of stock is unknown to less severely.
+The seaport of Iquique, the officials of the state of Minnesota 120 miles south of Arica, was not and that they are unadvised of the damaged.
+With the recollections of necessity and propriety of the same. the August disaster frosh in their The petition alleges that by its "wil- minds, the people in the earthquake Body Identified.
+Norfolk, Va., December 26.-The of Minnesota in the premises and pre- grounds Monday night has been idenvent that scrutiny and publicity con- tifled as Burt Haws, a white painter, , who had been employed on the ex-

-Body Identified.

-Norfolk, Va., December 26.-The the proposed increase of capital stock man burned to death in a camping of Minnesota in the premises and pre- grounds Monday night has been idenwho had been employed on the ex-Service was had on officials of the position grounds, and is supposed to